Lee Kuan Yew, founding father of modern Singapore, dies at 91

 "I'm so sad.
 He is my idol.
 He's been so good to me, my family and everyone," said Lua Su Yean, 64.
 "His biggest achievement is that from zero he's built up today's Singapore."

-In keeping with Lee's famously no-nonsense, pragmatic approach, business carried on as normal throughout the city, one of the world's leading wealth management centres.
+In keeping with Lee's famously no-nonsense, pragmatic approach, business carried on as normal throughout the city, one of the world's leading wealth management centers.

 Hundreds of office workers queued at lunchtime in the central business district to buy a commemorative issue of the Straits Times newspaper.